sirmalev/sirmalev/README.md

-- 👋 Hi, I’m @sirmalev
+- 👋 Hi, I’m @sirmalev and im a software developer
 - 👀
 - 🌱
 - 💞️